 The 2014–2015 Ebola epidemic severely impacted the West African nations of Sierra Leone, Guinea, and Liberia.
 The World Health Organization (WHO) estimates that 14,000 people were infected in Sierra Leone, out of which more than 4,000 died, leaving families and children behind.

-The project was planned in close collaboration with the “Association of Friends of Portee,” and the local partner organization “Future of Sierra Leone,” who have been engaged in activities for vulnerable children in Sierra Leone for 10 years.
-Many of the affected children carry unprocessed trauma from the epidemic, and there is a great need to enhance children’s psychosocial health and reduce trauma.
-The importance of play has been central in the work of the Association of Friends of Portées.
+The project was planned in close collaboration with the Association of Friends of Portée and the local partner organization Future of Sierra Leone.
+The importance of play has been particularly important in the work of the Association of Friends of Portée.
+These two organizations have provided services for vulnerable children in Sierra Leone for 10 years.
+Many of the affected children carry unprocessed trauma from the epidemic, and there is a great need to enhance children’s psychosocial health.

 CWB – USA follows United Nations naming conventions for all countries, nations, and territories, along with the Declaration of the Rights of the Child and the Universal Declaration of Human Rights.
 To read more about our Code of Ethics, click here.